bhanu7410/Black_Jack/README.md

 # Black_Jack
-1. A simple game of Black Jack with 1 dealer and 1 player
+## A simple game of Black Jack with 1 dealer and 1 player
-2. Need to implement win/lose transition
+1. Need to implement win/lose/draw transition-----DONE
-3. Need to make mobile version with @media controls
+2. Need to make mobile version with @media controls
-4. Need to implement "Ace" constraints
+3. Need to implement "Ace" constraints